Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Medicine may be given to treat an infection or decrease pain and fever.
 Medicine may be given as an IV, eardrops, or pills.

 - Ear drainage may be done to remove fluid from your ear.
 Your healthcare provider will insert a small needle with a tube attached to it.
-He will remove fluid through the tube.
+Your provider will remove fluid through the tube.
 This may relieve pressure and pain.

 - Surgery may be needed if other treatments do not work.
 Surgery may include placing a tube in your ear to help drain pus and fluid.
 It may also include removing part of the infected mastoid bone.